 David has received commissions from the Wisconsin Music Teachers Association, saxophonists Kim Reese, Sara Kind, Andrew Harrison, and Alex Sellers, pianists Michael Mizrahi and Rafael Liebich, Slipstream, the HOCKET piano duo, the Hear Now Ensemble, and recently a consortium of college wind ensembles in the US.
 David’s works have been professionally recorded by The Uproar Duo, the Lawrence University Wind Ensemble, the Now Hear Ensemble, the Barkada Quartet, and Slipstream.
 Additionally, his works have been broadcasted by radio stations in Saint Louis (RAFSTL), Los Angeles (KUSC), Wisconsin (WPR), and New York (WCNY), and by the online radio station Kinetics Radio.

 Originally, from Portland, Oregon, David has received degrees from USC (DMA), Indiana University (MM), and Lawrence University (BM).
 In addition to writing music, David is a percussionist and committed educator having held teaching positions at the Lawrence University Conservatory of Music and USC Thornton School of Music.
-David is currently Assistant Professor of Music and Director of the B.A. in Music Program at Webster University in St. Louis.
+David is currently Associate Professor of Music and Director of the B.A. in Music Program at Webster University in St. Louis.